han-yaeger/yaeger-tutorial/README.md

 The last step is to integrate the health into the event handler.

-:computer: Change the event handler to ensure that the health is decreased and the healthText changed:
+:computer: Change the event handler to ensure that the health is decreased, and the healthText changed:
 ```java
     @Override
     public void onCollision(AABBCollider collidingObject) {